Ardesco/Selenium-Maven-Template/README.md

 - -Dbrowser=firefox
 - -Dbrowser=chrome
 - -Dbrowser=ie
+- -Dbrowser=edge
 - -Dbrowser=opera
 - -Dbrowser=htmlunit
 - -Dbrowser=phantomjs

-You don't need to worry about downloading the IEDriverServer, chromedriver , operachromium, or wires binaries, this project will do that for you automatically.
+You don't need to worry about downloading the IEDriverServer, MicrosoftWebDriver, chromedriver , operachromium, or wires binaries, this project will do that for you automatically.

 Not got PhantomJS?
 Don't worry that will be automatically downloaded for you as well!